 An annual fund drive or appeal can be conducted by reaching out to local businesses and community members and asking for donations, at least once every year.
 This is typically done through writing donation request letters or hosting an annual fundraising event.
-Making a personal connection with your donors is key to the success of your annual fund appeal.

 Annual Fund Appeal Guidelines

-Below are some basic guidelines for hosting an annual fund drive:
+Below are some basic guidelines for hosting an annual fund drive.

 Hosting Annual Fundraising Events

 All of these same guidelines can be followed for hosting an annual fundraising event, and events allow you to really get in front of your donor.
-You’ll still want to send a letter or communication to inform people of the fundraising event and ask for their donations and/or participation.
+You’ll still want to send a letter or communication to inform people of the fundraising campaign and ask for their donations or participation.
 Providing a link to a fundraising website is not only a great way to collect registrations, sponsorship sales, and donations, but also to share information about your event including date, time, location, and other important details such as entertainment and food.